Coq au Vin

 Notes

 The original recipe called for “1 pound (about 12) small white onions”; these are sometimes called “pearl onions.”
 If you can find these, great; if not, yellow or white onions will do.
-Cut them into 1/12ths or into thick slices and then cut the slices in quarters; either way, separate the pieces a bit before sauteeing them.
+Cut them into thick slices and then cut the slices in quarters; either way, separate the pieces a bit before sauteeing them.

 If you have fresh thyme, use 1 - 2 tsp (chopped).

-To make more sauce, use 4 cups of wine; you might have to use an extra 1/2 to 1 tablespoons of flour and butter, too.
+To make more sauce, use 4 cups of wine; you might have to use an extra ½ to 1 tablespoons of flour and butter, too.
 If you want a lot of sauce, add 1 cup of stock (brown if using red wine, and white with white) and about 1 tablespoon each of butter and flour.

 A sauteuse pan is more wide than deep, and has short handles; by contrast, a sauce pan is more deep than wide, and usually has at least one long handle; a saute pan is a cross between the two: more wide than deep, with a long handle.
 All are made of metal, and can be used on top of the stove or in the oven (but make sure the handles won't melt).